 Want to surprise your Russian partner?
-If you have a Russian girlfriend or boyfriend, and you’re not a native yourself – then you’re probably curious for Russian pet names…
+If you have a Russian girlfriend or boyfriend, and you’re not a native yourself – then you’re probably curious about Russian pet names.

 It’s a good way to surprise your partner or loved one and he or she will surely appreciate the effort that you make:

 Even if you’re already learning Russian, chances are that the course you’re following does not include too much sweet Russian terms of endearment for your girlfriend or boyfriend…

 Luckily you can find all the sweet names to call your partner here on this page.